 My thoughts on Disneyland

 Disneyland is a smaller, more petite version of Orlando’s Walt Disney World.
 It’s broken up into lands, just like Magic Kingdom is in Orlando.
-The lands are smaller, but include many of the popular rides, such as Star Tours in Tomorrowland, Big Thunder Mountain Railroad in Frontierland, and Splash Mountain in Critter Country.
-Unfortunately, Space Mountain is being refurbished, but since I’d gotten to ride that with the kids in Orlando, I was okay with missing it at Disneyland.
+The lands are smaller, but include many of the popular rides:

-What Disneyland has that Orlando’s parks do NOT have, is the Indiana Jones Adventure.
-It’s in Adventureland and it’s probably one of my favorite rides at Disneyland.
-It’s loud, has fire, and my kids would totally love it!
+What Disneyland has that Orlando’s parks do NOT have: Indiana Jones Adventure.
+It’s in Adventureland, and probably one of my favorite rides at Disneyland.
+Fire, loud noise equals a good time!
 It’s nothing too scary, but it does have some small dips, and there’s some backwards movement, too.

 If you’re going to be at Disneyland, it’s necessary to jump on the Disneyland Railroad, which takes you through Mickey’s Toontown, New Orleans Square and Tomorrowland.
 Hop on at Main Street, and enjoy the ride.
 Plus, over in Tomorrowland, get on the Disneyland Monorail.
 Disneyland isn’t overwhelmingly large, so you’ll have plenty of time to hit up EVERYTHING fun in about one day, IF you don’t run into huge lines.
 Luckily, we didn’t.
 We picked the perfect day to go!
 I guess no one wanted to spend the money for a shorter Disneyland Park day.